 Across the Plaza de Santa Teresa, is a Gate in her name, the Puerta de Santa Teresa.
 Here it is shown from the inside, at the official start of the Camino Teresiano.
 For us, this is where our pilgrimage to Ávila started and ended.

 Right adjacent to the central market plaza in Ávila, is the Iglesia de San Juan Bautista, or St. John the Baptist church.
 This Romanesque church, much reformed in the 16th century to a more Gothic style, is famous for the fact the St. Teresa was baptised here on April 4th, 1515.

-On the outside of the church, there is a plaque that lets you know that St. Teresa was baptised here, see the photo below left.
+On the outside of the church, there is a plaque that lets you know this fact about St. Teresa, see the photo below left.

 The church was not open when we visited.
 It has limited hours and is only open during its scheduled masses.
 Kindly, the front door is open, with a barred inner door that allows you to see inside, without having to enter the church itself.
 I was grateful for this, as it is an important site on the pilgrimage to Ávila.